 Starring: Brad Pitt, Diane Kruger, Christoph Waltz, Michael Fassbender

 IMDB Rating: 8.3 out of 10

 Inglourious Basterds is also a brutal revenge movie to watch, but what else would you expect from Quentin Tarantino.
-It follows the story of a group of Jewish U.S. Soldiers in Nazi-occupied France during World War II who are on a mission to assassinate Nazi leaders.
-Inglourious Basterds is one of the greatest revenge tales of all time, as the soldiers are helped by young Jewish refugee Shosanna Dreyfus, whom is out for vengeance against the Nazis after witnessing the slaughter of her family by Colonel Hans Landa (Christoph Waltz).
+It follows the story of a group of Jewish U.S. Soldiers in Nazi-occupied France during World War II who is on a mission to assassinate Nazi leaders.
+Inglourious Basterds is one of the greatest revenge tales of all time, as the soldiers are helped by young Jewish refugee Shosanna Dreyfus, who is out for vengeance against the Nazis after witnessing the slaughter of her family by Colonel Hans Landa (Christoph Waltz).
 She plots with the soldiers to kill Nazi officers whom will be in attendance at a movie premiere in a theater she owns.
 The movie is a ruthless and unforgettable movie.

 7. Kill Bill

 Starring: Uma Thurman, David Carradine, Lucy Liu, Daryl Hannah

 IMDB Rating: 8.1 out of 10

 Of course, our list of the best revenge movies would immediately be discredited if we didn’t include one of Quentin Tarantino’s other movies, Kill Bill: Vol. 1.
 It’s similar in vein to John Wick, where a former assassin was wronged and seeks revenge.
 The woman, simply named The Bride, awakens from a four-year coma without the baby she was carrying and seeks vengeance against a team of assassins led by her former lover, Bill, who betrayed her.
 Her revenge is a dish served ferociously.

 8. Django Unchained